Dr Rebecca Whiting

 Current PhD supervision

-Isabel Beydag who is examining how intellectual activism and academic agency is shaped by the evolution of intellectualism and neoliberalism.
+Isabel Beydag whose research is examining how intellectual activism and academic agency is shaped by the evolution of intellectualism and neoliberalism.

-Roger Fagg whose research explores the experience of volunteers in the heritage / cultural sector who have roles involving the management of other volunteers.
+Roger Fagg whose research is examining the experience of volunteers in the heritage / cultural sector who have roles involving the management of other volunteers.

 Samantha Evans (completed November 2020), thesis title: Struggles for distinction: class and classed inequality in UK museum work.